 Picture: Application data structure used to support and monitor one of the most complex supply chains.
 Looks like a Death Star and is (almost) equally powerful.

-Up to the shipping label applied to a specific package and deviation (measured in seconds) versus planned truck’s door closing during the departure.
+Up to the shipping label applied to a specific package and deviation (measured in seconds) versus the planned truck’s door closing during the departure.
 Allowing to answer a very simple, yet hard question, how much does logistics cost you?

 This is not just a mountain (or actually a lake) of data.
 This is much more because of one factor.

-The approach leaves “outputs” or in other words things we don’t directly control (like service level) outside of our focus.
+The approach leaves “outputs” or, in other words, things we don’t directly control (like service level) outside of our focus.

 The approach to mar the effort by working on 5-10 things at once is not valued.
 The real value is attributed to work that has an impact.
 Those 2-3 needle-moving inputs.